luismarques/qemu/docs/opentitan/otptool.md

 Extras:
   -v, --verbose         increase verbosity
-  -d, --debug           enable debug mode
+  -d, --debug           enable debug mode````
 ````

 This script can be used for several purposes:

-1. Creating a QEMU OT OTP image file that is used as the OTP controller backend, from a VMEM file
+1. Creating a QEMU OT OTP image file that is used as the OTP or Fuse controller backend, from a
-   that is generated when the OT HW is built,
+   VMEM file that is generated when the HW files are created,
-2. Showing and decoding the content of such an image file, whether it is a pristine generated file
+2. Showing and decoding the content of OTP image files, whether it is a pristine generated file
    or a file that has been modified by the QEMU machine,
 3. Verifying the Digest of the OTP partitions that support HW digest (using Present scrambling),
 4. Create QEMU C source files containining definition values that replicate the ones generated when
    the OT HW is built.

+Please note that only the first feature is supported for Fuse (non-OpenTitan) images.

 ### QEMU OTP RAW image versions